Days

 Lodging Information

-We are blessed to have the Grand Oasis Hotel partnering with us for the 2025 WND Synod Assembly!
-Request the Western North Dakota Synod Assembly block of rooms by the date listed below.
+We are blessed to have the Clarion Hotel partnering with us for the 2025 WND Synod Assembly!
+Reservations must be made by MAY 8, 2025 to receive the special rate.
+Request the Western North Dakota Synod Assembly block of rooms.

 Who Can Serve as a Voting Member?